Wyvernix/sadbot/README.md

 "!quote" will return a random quote.

-"!quote add (quote)" will add quote to quote list.
+"!quote add [quote]" will add quote to quote list.

-"!quote remove (phrase)" will search for phrase, and will remove quote if found.
+"!quote remove (phrase | #)" will search for phrase, and will remove quote if found.
+If number given, will remove numbered quote.

 "!quote list" will list all quotes to log file.
 DEBUG

-"!quote (quote)" will add quote to quote list.
+"!quote [#]" will return numbered quote

+**!tweet**

+"!tweet" Will generate a tweet filled with "Hang out with me at twitch.tv/channelname"

+"!tweet [message]" Will generate tweet filled with [message].

 **!link**